 5. Maintain one (or a few) online profiles

 There are various websites such as Freelancer.com, Tutor.com, TutorComp.com, and Wyzant.com that allow you to build a respectable online profile as a remote tutor.
-Before adding yourself to a third-party platform, check to see what the average tutoring rate is.
+Before adding yourself to a third-party platform, check to see what their average tutoring rate is.
 Some sites are notorious for having very low rates ($8-12 per hour) which don’t attract the right type of tutors or students.

 You should only list yourself on the sites that show up on the first page of results.
-It may be tempting to set up a profile on as many sites as possible, but then you risk spreading yourself too thinly.
+It may be tempting to set up a profile on as many sites as possible, but then you risk spreading yourself too thin.
 It’s better to stick with one, or no more than a few, platforms that you like and that suit you the best.
 This way you can accumulate more students and positive reviews in one place.